vatpac-technology/sops/docs/terminal/brisbane.md

     <span class="hotline">**BN TCU** -> **AMB TCU**</span>: "A050, STAL13"

 ### BN TCU / SU ADC

-As you may have noticed, BN TCU Class G shares a tiny border with **SU ADC**, however there are no SIDs, STARs, or airways through this gap.
+BN TCU Class G shares a tiny border with **SU ADC**, however there are no SIDs, STARs, or airways through this gap.
 The only possible way for an aircraft to directly enter SU ADC airspace from BN TCU's jurisdiction, is from Class G, and as such, no coordination is required to **SU ADC**.
 However, ensure the aircraft is transferred to the ADC at least **10nm** prior to the boundary, to facilitate their airways clearance.

 <figure markdown>
 ![BN TCU / SU ADC Border](img/subntcu.png){ width="700" }
   <figcaption>BN TCU / SU ADC Border</figcaption>
 </figure>

-**SU ADC** coordination for arrivals and departures via the SID/STAR is handled by **INL** (or **NSA** when they are online).
+**SU ADC** coordination for arrivals and departures via the SID/STAR is handled by INL(NSA).